(Full time) 2021 start

 Career opportunities

 Career opportunities in social work are excellent.
 Social workers help people to live more successfully within their local communities by helping them to find solutions to their problems.
-As a social worker you can work in a range of different settings in the private, voluntary or statutory sectors.
-You can also work with a number of different service users; children and families, young people, people with a disability, people with mental health issues or older people.
+As a social worker you can work in a range of different settings in the private, voluntary, or statutory sectors.
+Most of our students at the end of the course are employed within Local Authority Social Services Teams in children or adult services to complete their Assessed and Supported First Year in Employment (ASYE).

 Careers support